bkatzung/kcsg-kartra-pages/readme.txt

 == Upgrade Notice ==

-This plugin is still in beta-testing.
-There are no public upgrade notices yet.
+There are no upgrade notices yet.

 == Changelog ==